george0st/qgate-model/docs/README.md

      - max name: 32 chars
      - code page: ASCII
  - **02-data**
-   - Data sets are in different sizes based on amount of counterparties (clients, ...), ~100 items, ~1K items, ~10K items
+   - Data sets are in different sizes based on amount of counterparties (clients, prospects, leads), ~100 items, ~1K items, ~10K items
    - The data is synthetic and generated with the aim of maintaining referential integrity and closeness to real dates (this also applies to sensitive data such as PII, SPII, etc. see email, birthday, etc.)